Last Updated on March 2, 2022 by Lawrence Berezin

-The smart question: Don’t ask.
+The intelligent question: Don’t ask.
 Knowledge is Power.
-Learn the rules yourself and rely upon your own, good judgment.
+Learn the rules yourself and rely upon your good judgment.

 3. Arguing with a parking ticket warrior over a parking ticket

 It is a crime to assault a warrior.
-It starts with a verbal “fisticuffs” and can morph into physical assault pretty darn quick.
-I promise, you’ll never win an argument with a warrior over a parking ticket.
+It starts with verbal “fisticuffs” and can morph into physical assault pretty darn quick.
+I promise you’ll never win an argument with a warrior over a parking ticket.

-The smart question: Zip it.
-When you calm down, check the front of your parking ticket for defects and substantive defenses.
-When you’re right-Fight!
+The intelligent question: When you calm down, check the front of your parking ticket for defects and substantive defenses when you’re right-Fight!
 And, beat your NYC parking ticket.

-In my humble opinion, there is really never, ever, a dumb question about NYC parking tickets.
-The only dumb thing to do is not ask the question (to the right people).
+There is never, ever a dumb question about NYC parking tickets.
+The only dumb thing to do is not to ask the question (to the right people).
 For example: